-The Fralin Life Sciences Institute at Virginia Tech is an instrument of strategic university investment committed to enhancing the quality, quantity, and competitiveness of life sciences research, education, and outreach across Virginia Tech.
-Residents of the institute's five flagship buildings are automatically considered affiliated faculty members:
+The Fralin Life Sciences Institute at Virginia Tech is an instrument of strategic university investment committed to enhancing the quality, quantity, and competitiveness of innovative environmental and life sciences research, education, and outreach across Virginia Tech.

 The Fralin Life Sciences Institute at Virginia Tech was formed in August 2008 and represents an administrative merger of the Fralin Biotechnology Center and the Institute for Biomedical and Public Health Sciences.
 The Fralin Biotechnology Center was established in 1995 to promote research, education, and outreach related to the life sciences at Virginia Tech.
 The Institute for Biomedical and Public Health Sciences was created in 2003 to provide strategic support to enhance biomedical research at Virginia Tech.
 Given the similar missions of the Fralin Biotechnology Center and the Institute for Biomedical and Public Health Sciences, an administrative merger offered the opportunity to create a single entity that can be effectively managed while significantly reducing administrative costs.
 The Fralin Biotechnology Center’s strong commitment to public service in the area of biotechnology and undergraduate education has been preserved.
 The merger also empowers the institute to achieve the primary mission of the Institute for Biomedical and Public Health Sciences.